AMReX-Astro/Castro/paper/paper.md

 distribute AMR grids across nodes and using logical tiling with OpenMP to divide a grid across threads for manycore machines or CUDA to spread the work across GPU threads on GPU-based machines.
-All of the core physics runs on GPUs (CTU PPM hydro, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs [@castro_2019].
-For performance portability, the same compute kernel is used for CPUs or GPUs, using either a custom preprocessor pragrma for Fortran or lambda-capturing for C++ kernels.
+All of the core physics can run on GPUs (CTU PPM hydro, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs [@castro_2019].
+For performance portability, the same compute kernel is used for CPUs or GPUs, using either a custom preprocessor pragma for Fortran or lambda-capturing for C++ kernels.